MilkyBruv/allegro-m/README.md

-# milk
+# AllegroM

-A graphics / game development library for C/C++
+Wrappers / tools for Allegro5